236088/reflect-sampling-nerf/README.md

 ```
 conda activate nerfstudio
-cd nerfstudio-method-template/
+cd reflect-sampling-nerf/
 pip install -e .
 ns-install-cli
 ```

 ## Running the new method
-This repository creates a new Nerfstudio method named "method-template".
+This repository creates a new Nerfstudio method named "reflect-sampling-nerf".
 To train with it, run the command:
 ```
-ns-train method-template --data [PATH]
+ns-train reflect-sampling-nerf --data [PATH]
 ```